os-js/manual.os-js.org/src/v3/tutorial/bus/README.md

 # Bus Tutorial

+This tutorial will show you how to use a Bus.

-A bus (event handler/event dispatcher) provides methods to assign and emit events.
+> A bus (event handler/event dispatcher) provides methods to assign and emit events.

 ## Usage